Sleeping somewhere noisy really sucks.

 - Volume Control

 The Good Ideas machine is different from the others on this list since it has a nature sounds setting as well as white noise.
-Nature sounds are much more relaxing and will definitely help you sleep.
+Nature sounds are much more relaxing and will help you sleep.

 Hearing rain hitting the windows of my bedroom is one of my favourite sounds in the world.
 The sound of the sea is a close second, so I find this white noise machine super appealing.